s7560m/chamba-slideshow/README.md

 # Chamba Slideshow

-This is a react web-app made to display a slideshow of custom images and videos for Chamba, a cannabis dispensary.
+A react web-app made to display a slideshow of custom images and videos for Chamba, a cannabis dispensary.

 # Want to take a look?
 ### `https://chamba-slideshow.web.app`